3. Seth: The Initiator

 There is a teaching that comes with a sweat lodge that the way the fire burns is the way the lodge is going to go.
 The water pourer who leads the ceremony inside the sweat lodge will ask the fire-keeper about how the fire burned.
 By 2010, I had spent time on both sides of this relationship – fire-keeper and water-pourer.
 This manner of foreshadowing in symbolic form what is to come is common in not just sweat lodge.
 It recurs often ritual space as one of the gifts of the experience.

 If there was ever a ‘dragon’ to be ‘submerged into the abyss’, it is Western collective unconsciousness about the relationship between the cycle of the seasons of the year and the cycle of our cultural collective soul.
 Ironically, we don’t need to invent anything new, just revision all we have inherited.
 In Christianity, the end that is the new beginning, is Christmas.
-To heal Apocalypse, all we need is Christmas.
+To heal Apocalypse, the West would do well to deliteralize Christmas.
+Could we now we de-materialize the meaning of the season?
+A healing remembrance of the archetype of Christmas could go a long way to restore our solar death/re-birth of the year (world) to come.

-However we are called to celebrate in such a way that we realize that are we connected to all that is and our sense of separateness — dissolves.
-When we get Christmas right, we feel extended beyond the borders of our awareness and in a mystical union with both space-time and Eternity.
+We are being invited to celebrate in such a way that we experience being connected to all that is.
+As we recover how to culturally feel extended beyond the borders of our awareness and in a mystical union with both space-time and Eternity, our sense of separateness — dissolves.
+The world can always is re-born.
 [Olin Hitt, (2011), A Fish Made of Water]

 In the market place, awareness of this shift exists already.When there are stories that concern the dead on television, the stage, in film, the way the scenes are portrayed is by a crossing over or going across.
 If there is any verticality, it is just up a bit to the right or the left.